miekg/pgo/cmd/pgod/pgod.8.md

 :  default duration between pulls (default 5m0s)

 **-d, --dir string**
-:  directory where to check out the git repositories
+:  directory where to check out the git repositories, this must be a directory that is not wiped when the system reboots; the directory must also be accessible for all user accounts defined in the configuration file

 **--debug**
 :  enable debug logging